ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-1-1.md

-Chapter 1: Introduction - Understanding the Importance of Effective Meetings in the Workplace
+Understanding the Importance of Effective Meetings in the Workplace
 =============================================================================================

 Meetings are a fundamental part of the workplace, but they can often be unproductive and inefficient.
 In this chapter, we'll explore the importance of effective meetings in the workplace and how they can contribute to organizational success.